Funding Opportunities

 Marine Resource Committees

 Marine Resource Committees (MRCs) are county-based committees of volunteers who are appointed by their local elected officials.
-MRCs represent diverse perspectives related to our marine ecosystems and working with local governances.
+MRCs represent diverse perspectives related to our marine ecosystems and working with local governments.
 A typical MRC has representation from local government, tribal government, the local port district, local business, and the scientific, recreational and conservation communities.

 Types of projects funded: Projects funded by MRCs include, but are not limited to, topics such as coastal hazards, nearshore restoration, intertidal and estuarine habitats, mapping eelgrass beds, outreach and education for local communities, restoring native shellfish populations, installing rain gardens, and more.